-Ramona sat in her armchair, upside down of course, while reading her paper.
+Ramona sat in her armchair, upside down of course, while reading the paper.
 “So we’re calling these System bombers ‘anti-bytes’ now,” I heard her say as I wiped down the kitchen counters.
 I wasn’t entirely sure if she was talking to me or herself.

 I froze.
 Had I heard her right?
 I glanced over my shoulder.
 “I’m sorry, what?”